doitian/ckb-sdk-examples/examples/custom-script/README.java.md

 ## Transaction Builder

-The `CkbTransactionBuilder` can register handlers for both type scripts and lock scripts through [TransactionBuilderConfiguration].
-Upon calling `CkbTransactionBuilder#build`, the builder will sequentially execute the `buildTransaction` method of all registered handlers.
+The `CkbTransactionBuilder` can register `ScriptHandler`s for both type scripts and lock scripts through [TransactionBuilderConfiguration].
+Upon calling `CkbTransactionBuilder#build`, the builder will sequentially execute the `Scripthandler#buildTransaction` method of all registered handlers.

 ```java
 public boolean buildTransaction(AbstractTransactionBuilder txBuilder, ScriptGroup scriptGroup, Object context);